 He has been stockpiling UK-made items, such as Jacob’s Custard Creams, Heinz Beans and garlic bread, for months in anticipation of a no-deal Brexit, reported the Belfast Telegraph.

-Speaking with the the Belfast Telegraph, Coyle said: “We were ready for March 29 and we were ready on April 12.
-Now this delay has wrecked our plans,” Coyle said.
+Speaking with the the Belfast Telegraph, Coyle said: “We were ready for March 29 and we were ready on 12 April.
+Now this delay has wrecked our plans.”

 Made In The UK

-Goods that are produced in Great Britain is essentially the items that Coyle has said that he is increasing hos stock of.
+Goods that are produced in Great Britain, is essentially, the items that Coyle has said that he is increasing his stock of.

 “That would be biscuits such as custard creams, which are manufactured in the Great Britain and brought across, and brands like Heinz." he said.